Octanitrocuban/Hamiltonian-cycle/README.md

   - kurskal: function to construct the minimum spanning tree through kurskal algorithm.
   - make_square_mesh: function to construct the nodes mesh position.
   - tree_square_mesh: function to construct the tree of connections between nodes mesh position.
-  - tree_mesh_unit: function to construct the nodes mesh tree.
-  - derand_centres: function to construct the nodes mesh position.
+  - derand_centres: function to interpolate the nodes positions that will be used as wall.
-  - tree_nodes_centers: function to construct the nodes mesh position.
+  - tree_nodes_centers: function to construct the connection tree between the nodes that are from the cycle and the nodes that are from the walls.
-  - make_path: function to construct the nodes mesh position.
+  - make_path: function to construct the random hamiltonian cycle from the constructed walls.
+It use the 'right hand method' which usually serves yo solve maze.
   - random_hamiltonian_cycle: function to create -if it is possible- a random hamiltonian cycle path.
   - deterministic_cycle: function to create a hamiltionian cycle through a determinisc method.